uma-sii/ACOES-EA/README.md

 - [ ] Use dummy data from the database.

 ### Sponsorship information:
-- [ ] I dunno why but it is empty.
+- [ ] I do not know why, but it is empty.
 Maybe we used the wrong url.

 ### Apply for sponsorship:
 - [ ] Improve style.